atamis/atamis.me/content/posts/2018-11-3-pipeline-operators.md

 This is adhered to almost to absurdity as seen in `Map.merge/2`, which takes 2 arguments, and merges the _second_ map into the _first_, giving the _second_ map's keys precedence in the merged map.
-I think that _first_ into _second_ would be a little more reasonable, but that's the decision they made.
+I think that _first_ into _second_ would be a little more reasonable, but that's the decision they made (`Enum.into/2` can do this, but I digress).

 In practice, Elixir code is mostly function calls like above, but not always.
 Elixir also has structs, which are some sugar on top of maps, but which provide